PhilipYip1988/python-notebooks/readme.md

 * [Using the Conda Package Manager and Managing Conda Python Environments to Install the Latest Version of Spyder and JupyterLab](./anaconda/linux/conda.md)
 * [Installing VSCode, Selecting a Python Environment and Configuring Extensions](./anaconda/linux/vscode.md)

-For Linux Ubuntu will be used as an example but the procedure is the same on most other distros.
+For Linux, Ubuntu will be used as an example distro but the procedure is the same on most other distros.
 The Mac Terminal and File System are Linux Based and therefore installation on Mac should therefore be more or less identical to Linux.

 ## Markdown